Wild vs. Rangers: Betting Trends, Odds, Advanced Stats

 Wild Betting Insights

-- The Wild have won two of their four games when listed as a moneyline favorite this season (50.0%).
+- This season the Wild have been an underdog in four games, and failed to win any of them.

-- Minnesota has a 2-2 record (winning 50.0% of its games) when it has played as a moneyline favorite of -115 or shorter.
+- This season Minnesota has been at least a +100 underdog on the moneyline four times, losing each of those contests.

-- Based on this game's moneyline, the Wild have an implied win probability of 53.5%.
+- The Wild have a 50.0% chance to win this game based on the implied probability of the moneyline.

-- Minnesota and its opponent have gone over 6 combined goals in eight of 10 games this season.
+- Minnesota has combined with its opponent to score more than 6.5 goals in nine of 12 games this season.

 Wild vs Rangers Additional Info